aspiers/etrace/README.md

 4. Run `M-x etrace-clear`.

-5. Execute the code for which you want a trace.
+5. Execute the code which you want to analyse.

 6. Run `M-x etrace-write` to write out the trace file.